Microsoft Skype for Business FAQ

-- Your speakers are turned on, both in Skype for Business and your computer, and the speaker volume is set high enough to hear it.
+- Verify that your speakers are turned on, both in Skype for Business and for your computer, and that the speaker volume is set high enough to hear it.

-- The device you’re using is selected on the Devices tab, (pause on the phone/mic icon and click the Devices tab).
+- Make sure the device you’re using is selected on the Devices tab.

 How do I prevent Skype for Business from starting automatically every time I log in to Windows?